-Complement components have many biologic functions (eg, stimulation of chemotaxis, triggering of mast cell degranulation independent of IgE).
+Complement components have many biologic functions (eg, stimulation of chemotaxis, triggering of mast cell degranulation independent of immunoglobulin E [IgE]).

-Complement activation: There are 3 pathways of complement activation (see Figure: Complement activation pathways.):
+There are 3 pathways of complement activation (see figure Complement activation pathways):

 Classical pathway components are labeled with a C and a number (eg, C1, C3), based on the order in which they were identified.
 Alternative pathway components are often lettered (eg, factor B, factor D) or named (eg, properdin).

-Lectin pathway activation is Ab-independent; it occurs when mannose-binding lectin (MBL), a serum protein, binds to mannose, fructose, or N -acetylglucosamine groups on bacterial cell walls, yeast walls, or viruses.
+Lectin pathway activation is antibody-independent; it occurs when mannose-binding lectin (MBL), a serum protein, binds to mannose, fucose, or N-acetylglucosamine groups on bacterial cell walls, yeast walls, or viruses.
 This pathway otherwise resembles the classical pathway structurally and functionally.

 Factor I, with cofactors including membrane cofactor protein (CD46), inactivates C3b and C4b.

-Mutations in the genes for factor B, factor H, factor I, membrane cofactor protein (CD46), or C3 have been linked to the development of the atypical variant of hemolytic uremic syndrome.
+Mutations in the genes for factor B, factor H, factor I, membrane cofactor protein (CD46), or C3: Development of the atypical variant of hemolytic uremic syndrome

 Complement components have other immune functions that are mediated by complement receptors (CR) on various cells.